rcassani/castoriscausa/content/posts/supercycle_strava.md

 * **ride_detail**:  Localization resolved at one-second for each ride

 Reading the database tables and writing the GPX files is done with [`supercyle2gpx.py`](https://github.com/rcassani/supercycle_strava/blob/main/supercyle2gpx.py)

+## Zeopoxa data to GPX
+Zeopoxa data is also stored in a SQLite database, but its schema table is different.
+A copy of the database can be generated with the **Backup** option in the the app.
+Among all the data in the database, we are interested in only tables:

+* **main_table** : Information for rides with localization resolved at one-second
+* **bicycle_table** : Information for bikes

+Reading the database tables and writing the GPX files is done with [`zeopoxa2gpx.py`](https://github.com/rcassani/supercycle_strava/blob/main/zeopoxa2gpx.py)

 ## Upload GPX files to Strava
 Strava allows to manually upload GPX files using [this page](https://www.strava.com/upload/select).